Thomas Keller’s Roast Chicken – on the Grill!

 About Indirect Grilling: I suggest following the directions for indirect grilling for your particular grill.
 I have a 3-burner Weber grill.
 If you have a 2-burner grill, you’ll turn one burner off and put the chicken on that side.
 You’ll want to be sure to rotate the chicken when it’s half done so it will cook evenly.
 If you use charcoal, put half of the heated coals on one side, and half on the other and put the chicken in the center.

-Note: times given are what worked for my 3 pound chicken and my grill; they may vary depending on the size of your chicken and your grill.
+Note: times given are what worked for my 3 pound chicken and my grill; they may vary depending on your grill and the size of your chicken.

 Serves 2 – 4